ahnafalnafis/auth-system/CONTRIBUTING.md

 their code self descriptive so that other developers do not have to look up into the header files.
 But no one should make their code over descriptive.

+Also, feel free to improve documentations if it is necessary.

 ## Style guides

 We are trying to follow [Google's C++ style guide](https://google.github.io/styleguide/cppguide.html).